Global Steering Committee

 Are you interested in joining the SC?
 For further information on the work involved and how to apply for the position please see the SC description.

-Term: until 2010 AGM
+Term: until 2012 AGM or until further notice

 Languages: English, German

-Term: until 2011 AGM
+Term: until 2012 AGM or until further notice

 Languages: English

-Term: until 2011 AGM
+Term: until 2012 AGM or until further notice

-Term: until 2011 AGM
+Term: until 2013 AGM or until further notice

-Luis Patricio lives in Curitiba - Brazil and works as a systems analyst and Aikido instructor for kids.
+Luis Patricio lives in Curitiba, Brazil and works as a systems analyst and Aikido instructor for kids.
 Since 2003 he is involved with the Critical Mass local group he helped to create.
 He is also a founding member of the Cyclists Union of Brazil and the local NGO Grupo Transporte Humano.

 Among the projects he helped to coordinate are: Curitiba Commuter’s Challenge, Curitiba Carfree Month and Free Transportation Program.
 These and other projects focus not only on sustainable mobility.
 They also support community building, fair/local trade, permaculture practices, and general energy savings.
 He and his wife are carfree citizens and they have a nice outdoor living room in their garage at home.